Teu2/Image-Reader/README.md

 ### Planned Features

-* More language sources and targets.
+* More language sources and targets
-* Fix detection for languages with a vertical reading direction.
+* Fix detection for languages with a vertical reading direction
+* Add function to remove Moire patterns to detect characters on a screen

 ## Technologies